jcombari/jcombari/README.md

 ### Hi there 👋

 <img src="https://github.com/jcombari/jcombari/blob/main/Avatar_JC.png" width="200" height="200" alt="A 200x200 image">
+ Pythonist!
+- 🔭 I’m currently working on Postdoctoral Research

-- 🌱 I’m currently learning on  Deep Learnin and, Natural Language Processing (NLP)
+- 🌱 I’m currently learning on  Deep Learnin and Natural Language Processing (NLP)
+- 👯 I’m looking to collaborate on true inclusion of neurodiversity in the workforce.

 <!--
 **jcombari/jcombari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.